-The Organising Committee took the decision to expand the tournament in 2018, to include non-KHL countries on the basis of “one country — one team”, with national hockey federations able to delegate one youth team from their country to take part in the tournament.
+In 2018, the Organising Сommittee made the decision to expand the tournament to include non-KHL countries based on the principle of ‘one country, one team’.
+National ice-hockey federations can choose one kids’ team from their country to take part in the tournament.

-A representative team from the People’s Republic of China joined the tournament in 2019 — making the Gazprom Neft Cup the most important under-11s youth hockey tournament not just in Europe, but also in Eurasia.
+In 2019, a team representing the People’s Republic of China has entered the tournament, which makes the Gazprom Neft Cup the largest children’s U11 ice-hockey tournament not only in Europe, but in the whole of Eurasia.

 Cup height: 60 cm